Selfadhesivity in Gaussian conditional independence structures: Structural selfadhesivity

 Each component $\FR p(n)$ of a property $\FR p$ is a set of subsets of~$\CC A_n$.
-There are two principal ways of representing this set: \emph{explicitly}, by listing its elements, or \emph{implicitly}, by listing its properties.
-A typical application of \Cref{alg:Selfadhe} takes in both, an explicit description of $\FR p(n)$ to loop over, as well as an implicit description~$\SF p$ of~$\FR p$ to perform selfadhesivity testing for ground sets of sizes between $n$ and~$2n$.
+There are two principal ways of representing this set: \emph{explicitly}, by listing its elements, or \emph{implicitly}, by listing a set of abstract axioms in the form of boolean formulas which all its elements and no other CI~structures satisfy.
+A typical application of \Cref{alg:Selfadhe} takes in both, an explicit description of $\FR p(n)$ to iterate over, as well as an implicit description~$\SF p$ of~$\FR p$ to perform selfadhesivity testing for ground sets of sizes between $n$ and~$2n$.
 It~outputs only an explicit description of $\FR p^\sa$ at a given index~$n$.
+Transforming this explicit description obtained from \Cref{alg:Selfadhe} into an implicit description to call the algorithm again is akin to transforming a disjunctive normal form of a boolean formula into a conjunctive normal form, which is a hard problem.
+Moreover, it would be required to compute $\FR p^\sa(m)$ explicitly for all $n \le m \le 2n$.
 This makes it difficult to iterate selfadhesions.
-Each set corresponds to a boolean function $\varphi_{\FR p(n)}: \Set{0,1}^{\CC A_n} \to \Set{0,1}$ indexed by~$\CC A_n$.
-In terms of this function, the explicit and implicit representations of $\FR p(n)$ roughly correspond to the disjunctive normal form and the conjunctive normal form, respectively.
-Transforming the explicit description obtained from \Cref{alg:Selfadhe} into CNF to compute the next selfadhesion is a hard problem and it would be required to compute $\FR p^\sa(m)$ explicitly for all $n \le m \le 2n$.

 \begin{remark} The proof of \Cref{lemma:AdheProp} shows that a CI~structure $\CC L$ satisfies selfadhesivity with respect to $\FR p$ at $L = N$ if and only if $\CC L$ has property $\FR p$.
-In the other extreme case, every structure in $\FR p$ is selfadhesive at $L = \emptyset$ if $\FR p$ is closed under direct sums.
+In the other extreme case, every structure in $\FR p$ is selfadhesive at $L = \emptyset$ if $\FR p$ is closed under the direct sum operation introduced in \cite{MatusMatroids}.
 Many useful properties are closed under direct sums because this operation mimics the independent joining of two random vectors; see \cite{MatusClassification}.
 If this is known a~priori, some selfadhesivity tests can be skipped. \end{remark}

 We now proceed to apply \Cref{alg:Selfadhe} to two practically tractable necessary conditions for Gaussian realizability.
 The computational results allow, via \Cref{cor:AdheNecessary}, the deduction of new CI~inference axioms for Gaussians on five random variables.